tamzinselvi/themer-tmux/README.md

 ## Output

 `themer-tmux` will generate multiple colorscheme files for you to choose from.
-These will include both the light and dark pallettes, as well as 3 layouts (default, block & double).
+These will include both the light and dark pallettes, as well as 3 layouts (default, block & double) and 4 accent pairs (v0, v1, v2, v3).

 These layouts require a powerline font and were adapted from [jimeh/tmux-themepack](https://github.com/jimeh/tmux-themepack)